Nazul-Merino/sales-pipeline-dashboard-powerbi/screenshots/README.md

 # Screenshots

-This folder contains screenshots of the two dashboard pages developed in Power BI.
+This folder contains screenshots of the two dashboard pages developed in Power BI, along with the solution architecture diagram.

 ## Files